alebr001/robotframework-realtimeresults/README.md

 rt-robot tests/
 ```

-`rt-robot` is a wrapper around `robot`
+The `rt-robot` command is a wrapper around the `robot` command.

-It starts required services like the backend APIs and log tailers if they are not already running
+It automatically starts required services like the backend APIs and log tailers if they are not already running.

 If no config file exists, a setup wizard is launched interactively.